Write and run queries in PG Studio

 - Database functions and operators

-- In the SQL editor, place your cursor in the query to run.
+- In the SQL editor, place your cursor inside the query you want to run, without selecting any text.

 - View the results in the results panel.